Value Creation Since Seed

 Three of the four senior non-founder roles were renewed in coordinated moves: Sales Director (Giuseppe), Quality Manager (Saray) and Legal Director (Alejandra), plus the first international senior hire (Chris McKee in UK).

-The Mar 2025 senior renewal of three functions (Sales + Quality + Legal) within a single week is a coordinated management execution, not opportunistic hiring.
-The Apr 2026 addition of Chris McKee (UK Sales Director) demonstrates the renewal is still active, not a one-off event.
+In Mar 2025 we renewed two senior functions (Sales + Quality) within a single week, a coordinated management execution rather than opportunistic hiring.
+Legal (Mar 2026) and UK Sales (Chris McKee, Apr 2026) followed, showing the renewal is still active, not a one-off event.

 Net result: from a founder-dependent sales motion to a structured 6-person commercial team + 2-person CS team, with renewed senior leadership across Sales, Quality/Regulatory, and Legal.
 This is what allowed billings to grow +145% YoY even with the longer-than-planned sales cycles.